 I am glad I was able to overcome this fear of the unknown through superior acoustic technology.

 For the readers wondering why…Well, I have a hectic and unavoidable social life and I am so done with all the useless sycophancy and vanity talks that happen in these parties and get-togethers.
-Would love to be politically correct with that perfect synthetic smile and acknowledgements all the while cancelling the unnecessary noises around me!! :p
+I would love to be politically correct with that perfect synthetic smile and acknowledgments all the while cancelling the unnecessary noises around me!! :p

 Because I know that when Bose is here, there is nothing to fear 🙂

 This Story is a work of fiction based on my trips to Bhangarh.
 It has been written for IndiBlogger’s BoseQC35 contest.

 Credits: Except for the image of the Bose HeadPhone that has been downloaded from the official website, the rest of the images have been clicked and edited by Meenakshi.J for Polkajunction.